Best Categories for Luggage & Bags

 Bags > Duffle Bags

-Duffle bags serve the gym, weekend travel, and sports markets simultaneously.
-Their versatility makes them a high-volume, low-return category.
-The weekend duffle in particular has seen 25% growth as travelers seek flexible alternatives to rigid luggage for short trips.
+Duffle bags work for the gym, weekend trips, and sport all at once.
+Their versatility keeps return rates low and volume high.
+The weekend duffle has grown 25% as travelers look for a flexible alternative to hard-shell luggage for short trips.

 Category Performance at a Glance